 What are the major federal payroll taxes, and how much money do they raise?

 Payroll taxes are levied to finance Social Security, the hospital insurance portion (Part A) of Medicare, and the federal unemployment insurance program.
-Revenue in 2019 totaled just over $1.2 trillion.
+Revenue in 2022 totaled just over $1.2 trillion.

 Social Security

 Benefits are mainly financed by a payroll tax on cash wages, up to an annual maximum indexed to average wage growth (table 1).
-For 2020, maximum taxable earnings are $137,700.
+For 2023, maximum taxable earnings are $160,200.
 Employers and employees each contribute 6.2 percent of the workers’ wages for a combined 12.4 percent—10.6 percent for the OASI trust fund (retirement and survivors) and 1.8 percent for the DI trust fund (disability).
+Most economists believe that the employer portion of the tax, just like the employee portion, is borne by employees in the form of lower net compensation.

+Occasionally, monies have been reallocated between the OASI and DI trust funds.
 The Bipartisan Budget Act of 2015 temporarily reallocated a portion of the OASI tax to the DI trust fund for 2016 to 2018 to shore up the DI trust fund, which faced insolvency.
 For those years, the combined employer and employee rates were 10.03 percent for OASI and 2.37 percent for DI.
-Most economists believe that the employer portion of the tax, just like the employee portion, is borne by employees in the form of lower compensation.
+Projections for 2023 indicate that the DI trust fund is in better shape than the OASI fund, so that future reallocations could go the other way.

 The hospital insurance (HI) program, or Part A of Medicare, covers inpatient hospital visits and other health care services for the elderly and some others suffering from specified maladies.
-Federal costs for other parts of Medicare, such as Part B, which covers doctors’ and other providers’ fees, are not covered by payroll taxes but mainly by general revenues and premiums paid by beneficiaries..
+Federal costs for other parts of Medicare, such as Part B, which covers doctors’ and other providers’ fees, are not covered by payroll taxes but mainly by general revenues and premiums paid by beneficiaries.

 The HI program is financed mainly through payroll taxes on workers.
 Employers and employees each contribute 1.45 percent of the worker’s wages toward the HI trust fund for a combined rate of 2.9 percent (table 1).
 The cap on wages subject to the HI tax was removed in 1994.
 Also, beginning in 2013, single households earning more than $200,000 and married households earning more than $250,000 contributed an additional 0.9 percent of earnings over those thresholds (there is no employer portion for this “surtax”).

-In 1966, the first year of HI tax collections, the combined tax rate was 0.7 percent, and collections totaled $1.9 billion (about $15.0 billion in 2019 dollars).
-In 2019, HI taxes totaled $277.6 billion.
+In 1966, the first year of HI tax collections, the combined tax rate was 0.7 percent, and collections totaled $1.9 billion (or under $20 billion in 2022 dollars).
+In 2022, federal HI tax revenues totaled $339 billion.

 Unemployment Insurance